 Bonus: an API marketplace helps enforce API security best practices

-In the following video, William McKinney, Senior Director of Product and Solutions Marketing for Axway’s Amplify Platform, discusses how an API marketplace built on a universal API management foundation can help enforce your organization’s security practices.
+In the following video, Axway’s William McKinney discusses how an API marketplace built on a federated API management foundation can help enforce your organization’s security practices in a more automated way.

 Don’t take API security for granted